 ABSTRACT

 Background: The reuse of electronic health records (EHR) is seen as a major driver to precision medicine.
 Therefore, drug combination clinical data of from in-patient Danish hospital admissions has been collected for posterior analysis.
-Drug-drug interaction (DDI) remains as a non-detailed data field, thus it needs complementation from specialized drug sources, opening a novel challenge to the integration of data coming from different field sources.
+Drug-drug interaction (DDI) remains as a non-detailed data field, needing complementation from specialized drug sources and opening a novel challenge to the integration of data.

-Methods: It was elaborated a compendium of DDI from a wide variety of publicly available drug sources and normalize drugs to ATC, if needed.
-A second stage was spent with drug characterization analysis at a global scale covering the DDI information recollected.
-Finally, an integration and network analysis of both clinical and compendium data was performed resulting in a better information coverage the HER data was not able to achieve by itself.
+Methods: First, we generated a complete compendium of DDI data through the integration of XX a wide variety of publicly available drug sources and normalize drugs to ATC, if needed.
+Second, we characterized DDI from a clinical setting using the DDI information collected in the compendia and performed a network analysis resulting in a better information coverage the HER data was not able to achieve by itself.

-Results: Across our databases, there are X unique drug/chemical names and X unique DDIs.
+Results: Across our the databases studied, we found X unique drugs and a total of X unique DDIs.
 Drug/chemical normalization to its ATC code reduced our drug output due to the casual exceptions of drug/chemicals lacking of this sort of identifier.
 As stated in earlier projects of DDI extraction, we found ourselves with DDI information that varied widely in coverage, leading to a little overlap/consensus between them.
 (More to add)

 Conclusions: …